The American Dream (Allstar Weekend EP): Composition

 The band's member Zachary Porter confirmed that he wrote the song "I Was Born To Die With You" about his parents.

 Singles

 The EP's first single, "Wanna Dance with Somebody" (ASW 2012), was released on February 13, 2012.
 An official music video was filmed for this song and it was released on March 4, 2012 on their official YouTube channel, also featuring lyrics of the song.
 The chorus of the song samples Whitney Houston's hit song "I Wanna Dance with Somebody (Who Loves Me)".

 The EP's second single, "Life As We Know It", was released on May 30, 2012.
 A lyric video was made for the song and released on June 20, 2012 on the band's YouTube channel while the official music video was released on June 29, 2012.

-On March 18, 2013, the band re-released the track "The Last Time" remixed featuring Kina Grannis as a promotional single.
+On March 18, 2013, the band re-released the track "The Last Time" as a remixed version featuring vocals from Kina Grannis as a promotional single.
 This version is available for digital download on iTunes.